Definition of Matter

 Matter is defined as anything that takes up space and has mass.
 Everything around you is made up of matter.
 Matter is a generic term for the "stuff" around you.

 Taking up space means that an object has a measurable size or volume.
 Mass is a property of matter that is a measure of its resistance to acceleration.
 Another property of matter is that has a gravitational force, such that objects attract each other with a weak force.

-There are also variations of matter, such as antimatter and dark matter.
+There are also various particles of matter.

 Questions you may have include:

 This lesson will answer those questions.
 Useful tool: Units Conversion

 Particles of matter have size and take up space.
 At the very least, all matter has three dimensions: length, width and height.
 This is somewhat obvious when you look at various objects around you.
 They all take up space.

 Note: There are theories that matter may consist of many more than three dimensions.
 Since we consist of matter, and we are also 3-dimensional objects, we cannot experience or measure other dimensions except through mathematical theories.

 Measurements have been made of the diameter of various atoms and the space they take up.
 It is assumed that the various subatomic particles also have a physical size and take up space.